Painting on Cookies

 Drying the Painted Cookies

-Arrange the cookies on a baking sheet and leave them to dry.
+Arrange the painted sugar cookies on a baking sheet and leave them to dry.
 Glaze-based paints dry quickly, but if there are areas with thicker layers of paint, these may take a few hours to dry.

 Make sure the paint is completely dry before storing or packaging the cookies.